Nishant2102/ExpressiveShift/README.md

 └── requirements.txt        # List of Python dependencies

 ---

+## 🤝 Contribution

+Feel free to open an issue or submit a pull request if you have suggestions for improvements, bug fixes, or new features.

+---

+## 📄 License

+This project is open-source and available under the **MIT License**.
+For more information, see the `LICENSE` file.

+---

 **Note:** The CelebA dataset is not included in this repository.
 You will need to download and configure it separately to run the notebook.